 The number of screens depends on the capabilities of the application: trimming functionality, we automatically reduce the amount of work of the designer.
 Small applications have 5–7 screens, medium-sized applications grow to 10–15, and large applications have more than 20 screens.

-Optimize design costs allows a prototype, which displays a general view of a mobile application with the proposed functional elements and an indication of user scenarios.
+A prototype allows optimizing design costs.
+It displays a general view of a mobile application with the proposed functional elements and an indication of user scenarios.

 Also, the cost largely depends on the region and country.
 For example, in the USA and Canada, the cost of an hour can vary from $50 to $200 per hour, in Western Europe $35 - $170, Eastern Europe $25 - $150, in India and Asia $10 - $80.